sussmanLab/cellGPU/README.md

 for information on upcoming code refactoring and new planned features!)

-Information on installing the project and contributing to it is contained in the relevant markdown files in the base directory.
-Documentation of the code is maintained via Doxygen... go to the "/doc" directory, type "doxygen Doxyfile", and go from there.
+Information on installing the project and contributing to it is contained in the relevant markdown files in the base directory and in the doc/markdown directory.
+Documentation of the code is maintained via Doxygen, and all of the links in this readme function only in the Doxygen documentation (link above, or compile it by going to the "/doc" directory and typing "doxygen Doxyfile"

 A very rough outline of some of the main classes and the basic operating flow of the primary branches of the code can be found [here](@ref basicinfo); this page is a good place to start before diving into